.

 SELF-DIRECTED LEARNING ADVENTURES

-There is no such thing as a ”typical day”.
-At 9:30am we meet to plan the day.
+There is no such thing as a “typical day” at Our Free Minds.

 - Our high facilitator-to-child ratio allows for children to have plenty of individual as well as group attention.